bookofproofs/bookofproofs.github.io/_sources/history/19th-century/minkowski.md

 * Minkowski's doctoral thesis, submitted in 1885, was a continuation of this prize winning work involving his natural definition of the genus of a form.
 * In 1887, a professorship became vacant at the University of Bonn, and Minkowski applied for that position; according to the regulations of German universities, he had to submit orally to the faculty an original paper, as an Habilitationsschrift.
 * Minkowski taught at Bonn from 1887, being promoted to assistant professor in 1892.
-* Minkowski married Auguste Adler in Strasbourg in 1897; they had two daughters, Lily born in 1898 and Ruth born in 1902.
-* The family left Zürich in the year that their second daughter was born for Minkowski accepted a chair at the University of Göttingen in 1902.
 * It was Hilbert who arranged for the chair to be created specially for Minkowski and he held it for the rest of his life.
 * Minkowski developed a new view of space and time and laid the mathematical foundation of the theory of relativity.
 * By 1907 Minkowski realised that the work of Lorentz and Einstein could be best understood in a non-euclidean space.